danpaslawsky/covid_data/notes.md

 - What are the problems the app is trying to solve?
         - How do I get the app to display the data from the API?

+ if Country.findbyname returns obj
+        #       display it
+        #   else try to make api call
+        #       if api is successful display new obj (Call valid inout conditon)
+        #         else display error